 Graduate Fellows will have access to all NDIAS events, including the end-of-the-year conference, and will be invited to dinners and receptions with Faculty Fellows and visiting faculty.

 - NDIAS-Graduate School Fellows must be enrolled in a Ph.D. program at the University of Notre Dame and be in good standing.

 - Applicants should be in their 3rd or 4th year of their program during the 2020-2021 academic year, or at an equivalent stage of the dissertation process.

-- Attendance is expected at the weekly seminars, fall and spring break Research and Writing Boot Camps, Institute lectures and meals with Faculty Fellows, and the communications workshops on August 17-19, 2020 and in January 2021 (date TBD).
+- Attendance is expected at the weekly seminars, fall and spring break Research and Writing Boot Camps, Institute lectures and meals with Faculty Fellows, and communications workshops.
+For an overview of the 2020-2021 schedule, see here.

 - A cover letter describing their research and its relation to the year’s theme (the 2020-2021 theme is “the nature of trust”); reasons for their interest in the NDIAS-Graduate School Ph.D.
 Fellowship program; and prior experience in research seminars, peer-writing groups, or other supplementary training.